 The location in the cell responsible for the activation of cisplatin is the cytoplasm.
 This is where chloride ions dissociate and are replaced by water molecules.
-Here the transformation of [cis-Pt(Cl)2(NH3)2] leads to the mono-aqua [cis-(NH3)Pt(Cl)2(OH)2)]+ and di-aqua [cis-Pt(Cl)2(OH2)2]2+ complexes being formed.
-These hydrolysed forms of cisplatin have been shown to be 1000 times more reactive than normal cisplatin (Dasari & Tchounwou, 2014).
-The converted potent electrophile from the hydrolysed platinum complex reacts with the nucleotides available, such as the sulfhydryl groups present on proteins or nitrogen donor atoms existing on nucleic acids that make up DNA.
-The hydrolysed product of cisplatin forms covalent bonds to the N7 reactive centre on purine residues which causes DNA damage, the blocking of cell division, and triggering apoptosis (Dasari & Tchounwou, 2014, Bracht, Grünert & Bednarski, 2006).
+This transformation of [cis-Pt(Cl)2(NH3)2] to the mono-aqua [cis-(NH3)Pt(Cl)2(OH)2)]+ and di-aqua [cis-Pt(Cl)2(OH2)2]2+ leads to an increase by 1000 times in comparison to standard cisplatin (Dasari & Tchounwou, 2014).
+The converted potent electrophile from the hydrolysed platinum complex reacts the nucleotides available such as the sulfhydryl groups present on proteins and nitrogen donor atoms existing on nucleic acids that make up DNA.
+The hydrolysed product of cisplatin forms covalent bonds to the N7 reactive centre on purine residue and stabilises causing DNA damage, blocking cell division and triggering apoptosis (Dasari & Tchounwou, 2014) (Bracht, Grünert & Bednarski, 2006).

 Entering clinical experiments shortly after its 'discovery', the drug became highly active and popular amongst the world-wide audience in treating symptoms such as testicular, bladder and neck tumours in addition to ovarian carcinomas, with Ott & Gust (2007) labelling it the best-selling anticancer drug worldwide.
 Suntharalingam et al., (2012) agree with this proposition, by adding that Cisplatin and its derivatives such as oxaliplatin and nedaplatin are widely used to treat cancers of all forms, with Platinum drugs being used ca. 50% in all chemotherapeutical treatment.
-This was a breakthrough since the tumours it attacked were mainly solid tumours.
+This was a breakthrough, since the tumours it attacked were mainly solid tumours.
 Initially it was observed that Cisplatin induced a filamentous growth in bacteria without it affecting any RNA or protein synthesis, which led to suggest that DNA was the primary target of the drug (Johnson, O'Dwyeer, & Stevenson, 2006).
-However, the presence and development of side effects and drug resistance often leads to treatment failure (Bielefeld et al., 2013), with apparent clinical drawbacks including limited applicability, acquired resistance and side effects such as neurotoxicity and nephrotoxicity (Bruijnincx & Sadler., 2008, Frezza et al., 2011).
+However, the presence and development of side effects and drug resistance often leads to treatment failure (Bielefeld et al., 2013), with apparent clinical drawbacks including limited applicability, acquired resistance and side effects such as neurotoxicity and nephrotoxicity (Bruijnincx & Sadler, (2008) Frezza et al., (2011).
 It has also been reported that it readily reacts with nontarget tissues.
 In addition to this, cisplatin has limited solubility available in an aqueous solution thus restricting its administration intravenously whereby these shortcomings only occur due to the lack of tumour selectivity Cispltin exhibits, leading the cause for new and novel compounds to be designed, which are therefore able to accumulate in specific target cells and help overcome the shortcomings and side effects found in cisplatin (Gabano, Ravera, & Osella, 2009)

-Due to the presence of adducts, the formation of mono-adducts can also take place; intra- as well as interstrand crosslinks.
-Intrastrand crosslinks appear when the platinum adducts form on neighbouring bases on the same strand of DNA, while interstrand crosslinks occur when adducts form between two separate strands (Dasari & Tchounwou, 2014, Koster et al., 2013).
-Intrastrand adducts are projected to shape an approximate of 90% of adducts, whereas interstrand and monofunctional adducts are theorised to add to the toxicity of the platinum-based remedies (Koster et al., 2010).
+Mono adducts can result due the formation of adducts; intra- as well as interstrand crosslinks.
+Instrastrand crosslinks appear when the platinum adducts form on neighbouring bases on the same strand of DNA, while interstrand crosslinks occur when adducts form between two separate strands (Dasari & Tchounwou, 2014) (Koster et al., 2013).
+Intrastrand adducts are projected to shape an approximate of 90% of adducts, whereas, interstrand and monofunctional adducts are theorised to add to the toxicity of the platinum-based remedies (Koster et al., 2010).
 Adduct formation progresses towards destruction of DNA duplex as the intrastrand crosslinks curve the strand in the direction of the major groove leading to the exposure of a lesser groove at which site several classes of protein bind, such as repair proteins (Alnajjar & Sweasy, 2019).